dinka09/AirBnB_clone/README.md

-AirBnB is a complete web application, integrating database storage, a back-end API, and front-end interfacing in a clone of AirBnB.
+# AirBnB Clone
+is a complete web application, integrating database storage, a back-end API, and front-end interfacing in a clone of AirBnB.
 Currently we only implements the back-end console.